RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Methodology

 \subsection{Planar objects tracking}

-After removing the static planes, for each dynamic planar rigid body $m$, we match it to the previous dynamic rigid bodies using the plane association and estimate the egocentric motion.
+After removing the static planes, we further track dynamic planar rigid bodies independently.
+This is different to our previous work RigidFusion \cite{long2021rigidfusion} which models the whole dynamic component with a single rigid transformation.
+For each dynamic planar rigid body $m$, we match it to the previous dynamic rigid bodies using the plane association and estimate the egocentric motion.
 If all the currently associated planes are static in the previous frame, we detect the dynamic planar rigid body $m$ as a new object and the initial pose of the object relative to the camera frame is denoted as $T_{init}$.
 If the initial time of frame for an object is $t_0$, the object pose in the object's initial frame can be acquired by \cite{wang2020dymslam}: